-- Pleural plaques – A pleural plaque is a small, hard structure that forms in the pleura.
-It’s a sign of asbestos exposure.
+- Pleural plaques: A pleural plaque is a small, hard structure that forms in the pleura and can be a sign of asbestos exposure

-- Pleural thickening – Pleural thickening results from severe scarring of the pleura.
-It’s more widespread than the scarring associated with pleural plaques and leads to much more severe symptoms.
+- Pleural thickening: Pleural thickening results from severe scarring of the pleura, with more severe symptoms and widespread scarring than pleural plaques

 A pleural effusion, one of the more common consequences of prolonged asbestos exposure, occurs when too much fluid accumulates between the pleura and lungs.